GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Of the many forms of false culture, a premature converse with abstractions is perhaps the most likely to prove fatal to the growth of a masculine vigour of intellect.
+> ### A display connected to a digital computer gives us a chance to gain familiarity with concepts not realizable in the physical world.
+It is a looking glass into a mathematical wonderland.
 >
-> ~ *George Boole*
+> ~ *Ivan Sutherland*

 ---
 ## 🏎 Quick Facts